unChaz/sci-fi-5e/srd/monsters/monsters.md

 At will: _detect evil and good_, _druidcraft_, _pass without trace_
 1/day each: _calm emotions_, _dispel evil and good_, _entangle_

 **_Magic Resistance_**.
-The unicorn has advantage on saving throws against spells and other magical effects.
+The unicorn has advantage on saving throws against spells and other tek effects.

 **_Magic Weapons_**.
 The unicorn’s weapon attacks are magical.